oasrcode/EscapeRoom/README.md

 ### Deployment 🏗️
 ***
 * Open the project with unity hub.
 * In the assets, folder go to Scenes and double click on the scene named Menu.
+1º Menu, 2º Room.
 * :warning: Go to Game View and change the resolution to FullHD (1920x1080). :warning:
 * And now the project its ready to be tested.